mtti/ssup/README.md

 ### CloudFront

-AWS does not support allowing `cloudfront:CreateInvalidation` for specific distributions, therefore the permission must be granted to all resources.
-Also, `cloudfront:ListInvalidations` is only needed if `checkOngoingInvalidations` is enabled.
+AWS does not support allowing `cloudfront:CreateInvalidation` for specific distributions, therefore the permission must be granted to all resources with `"*"`.

+Note: `cloudfront:ListInvalidations` is only needed if `checkOngoingInvalidations` is enabled.

 ```JSON
 {